openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

 - Provide an option to enable IPsec encryption of all inter-node traffic across an entire Kubernetes cluster that has been configured with OVN Kubernetes.
-  - Assume that all nodes will be provisioned with certificates that have been signed by the OpenShift Container Platform internal certificate authority (CA).
+  - Assume that all nodes will be provisioned with certificates that have been signed by a OpenShift Container Platform internal certificate authority (CA).
 - This option will only be available at cluster installation time.
 - All components used to implement this must be FIPS-compliant cryptographic components.
 - Provide an implementation that will be deployable on both Public and Private Cloud infrastructure.
-This may require an option to enable IPsec Ntraversal techniques.
+This may require an option to enable IPsec NAT traversal techniques.
-- Reuse the same mechanism to generate certificate and keys that is used by the Cluster Management TLS implementation.

 ### Non-Goals